 According to the Centers for Disease Control (CDC), approximately 30 people die every day as victims of intoxicated driving accidents.
-This number is staggering, and unacceptable considering that all of these deaths could have been avoided had an intoxicated individual not gotten behind the wheel.
+This number is staggering and unacceptable considering that all of these deaths could have been avoided had an intoxicated individual not gotten behind the wheel.
 Driving with any alcohol or drugs in the system increases the risk of getting into an accident by a large margin.
 If you were involved in an accident with a drunk driver, that driver was likely arrested for a DUI and will be facing criminal penalties as well as administrative penalties such as license suspension.
-Did you know that you can take civil action as well?
+However, this does nothing to compensate victims and their families for damages.
+That is why the law allows victims to take civil action so that they can pursue compensation for their medical bills, lost wages, pain and suffering, and other damages.

 In many cases, victims of drunk drivers can file lawsuits against the negligent driver for the physical and emotional damage that they caused.
 These cases are typically the most successful when an attorney can prove that the driver got behind the wheel of their car knowing that they posed a danger to other drivers on the road, therefore showing a wanton disregard for safety.
 Did you know that about a third of all drivers arrested or convicted of drunk driving are actually repeat offenders?
 This statistic comes from the National Highway Traffic Safety Administration (NHTSA).
 The courts typically view the actions of repeat offenders as even more egregious than a first-time offender.